niceyeti/Ether/project/README.md

 		blockchain, reach consensus, and then install the new executable.
 The nodes run their executables before and after the exe install, so you should see Bender turn into a Penguin.

-	2) Run the "evil" use-cae:
+	2) Run the "evil" attack scenario:

 			python runSimulation --evil